-This Seattle playground is hot off the presses (it was just finished in early June) and packs a lot into a smaller space.
+This Seattle playground packs a lot into a smaller space.
 Younger kids will appreciate a turf surface under a tot structure that is anything but boring.
 Older siblings can scale dual ladders to the top of a tower before sliding back down to enjoy a fun rope climber and challenging monkey bars.
 Enjoy a playdate snack on the smaller picnic tables or shoot hoops at the adjacent basketball court.

-Restrooms: Currently none until the Loyal Heights Community Center reopens.
+Restrooms: Located in the Loyal Heights Community Center.

 Snacks: Pick up a delicious Caribbean bowl or sandwiches for lunch at Un Bien (their roast pork is positively succulent), then pop into Frankie and Jo’s for vegan ice cream and gluten-free waffle cones (your meat and potatoes grandpa won’t know what hit him).

 7554 22nd Ave.
 NW

 Headed to the Woodland Park Zoo?
 Take your post-visit picnic to the park and get out any last wiggles before the drive home.
 This expansive space features a sandbox, two sets of swings, challenging rope climbers and a large tot structure.
 My kids always seem to gravitate toward the spiral maze (which is also wheelchair-friendly) for a view from the top.

 Restrooms: None, but there are restrooms before the entry adjacent to the zoo’s ticket office in case of emergency.